bineyjotham/Project_1/README.md

 Overview

-Project_1 is a website that manages a list of products, including their creation date and prices.
+Project_1 is a website that manages a list of products, including their creation date and prices.It has three subfolders namely: bad , better and junk resources.
+The bad holds code that of repeatitive functionalities increasing the number of code lines.
+The better folder hiolds code that is of concise order limiting the number of code lines.
+The junk resources holds code of little value

 Getting Started